-Globalwanderings is the personal photoblog of Richard Cain showcasing some of the amazing places I experienced while working for the British Council between the years 1999 and 2009.
-In September 2009 I left the British Council to live a new life in deepest Portugal and its emerging story is told on the blog called Casa Azul.
-Me and my partner Jackie, who is an author for Macmillan Education, also run the podcasting site podcastsinenglish.com for learners and teachers of English as a foreign language.
+Globalwanderings is the personal photoblog of Richard Cain showcasing some of the amazing places I have experienced while living and working throughout Asia and more recently, Europe.
+In 2009, me and my wife Jackie left Asia to renovate a farmhouse and live a new life in deepest Portugal.
+Our continuing story is told on the blog called Casa Azul.
+We also run the podcasting site podcastsinenglish.com for learners and teachers of English as a foreign language.

 - Harvest season begins in earnest 17 Jul 2016

 It’s now mid July and we are well into the summer.
 Every day for the last 2 weeks has been well over 30 degrees with a scorching hot sun.
 I’m amazed that there are still some green patches of grass about but they won’t last long I’m sure.
 Many of the soft fruits have already come and gone – we had plenty of strawberries, a few gooseberries and plenty of the summer raspberries, but mid July brings the plums